AndrekMYT/spureksim/README.md

-The cli python game I made a year ago.
+The cli python game  about a Polish politician "Mrs. Spurek" I made a year ago.
 Currently translating it into English.